swaptacular/swpt_accounts/protocol.rst

-   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message have been sent to dismiss or commit the transfer. `CR record`_\s for *dismissed* transfers MAY be deleted whenever considered appropriate. `CR record`_\s for *committed* tranfers SHOULD NOT be deleted right away.
-Instead, they SHOULD stay in the database until a corresponding `FinalizedTransfer`_ message is received for them. [#staled-records]_
+   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message have been sent to dismiss or commit the transfer. `CR record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate. `CR record`_\s for *committed tranfers* SHOULD NOT be deleted right away, instead, they SHOULD stay in the database until a corresponding `FinalizedTransfer`_ message is received for them. [#staled-records]_ [#cr-retention]_

 .. [#staled-records] Only when the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the committed, finalized `CR record`_ MAY be deleted with a warning.

-  The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
-Consider the following
-  scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
+.. [#cr-retention] The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
+Consider the following scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
 Had the `CR record`_ been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

 Received `PreparedTransfer`_ message
 ------------------------------------